Various Info>Rip Off page 1 2 3 4 5

 Psikyo

-Gill (& Urien) and Kashon/Kikaider/Santana/Geegus & Dio
+Gill (& Urien) and Kashon/Kikaider/Santana/Freezard/Malekith/Geegus & Dio

 There's a character named Kashon from a video game named SOL DIVIDE –Sword of Darkness– by video game company Psikyo, the ones that have made games like Guilty Gear and have worked with Capcom already.
 He looks a lot like Gill and I'm pretty sure he was invented before Gill, who first appeared in SFIII New Generation.
 (Thanks to Neal for the name and game title!)